 Some individuals find that ANC headphones exert pressure on their ears, creating a similar sensation to being under water.
 If you find ANC headphones to be uncomfortable, you’ll prefer a model with good passive noise cancellation.
 That type of headphone deliver other benefits, too: They’re the least likely to color the music you’re listening to, and they don’t need batteries.
 On the other hand, not all headphones with passive noise cancellation are wireless.

 Bowers & Wilkins introduced its PX7 noise-cancelling headphone in 2019, but this Carbon Edition is brand new this year and features a new finish and an even prettier design.
 Sonically accurate active noise-cancelling headphones might sound like an oxymoron, but leave it to the engineers at B&W to pull it off.
-All that said, plenty of buyers will stick with Sony’s WH-1000XM4—and not just because they cost less.
+All that said, plenty of buyers will stick with Sony’s less-luxurious WH-1000XM5.

 It’s hard to believe how inexpensive these noise-cancelling Bluetooth headphones are, but that’s par for the course for Wyze Labs, a company that never seems to fail to package the most bang for the buck in every product they make.
 While their audio quality doesn’t compete with the higher-end models, and they might not be as durable as some of the more expensive brands, you won’t be too upset if they break and need to be replaced after a few years.